 Portobello Road Market is one of the main attractions of the area.
 Not only is it one of the most popular markets in London, every Saturday it’s also the biggest antique market in the world.
 People come from all over the globe to walk the half-mile stretch and see what kind of bargains they can find.
 Unfortunately, these days good deals are hard to come by but you’ll still find some wonderful treasures none-the-less.

 Notting Hill Carnival

-Notting Hill Carnival is a star attraction of London every August.
+The Carnival is a star attraction of London every August.
+If you’re visiting at that time of year, then the Carnival needs to be right up there on your list of things to do in Notting Hill.
 This is when over two million people descend upon Notting Hill for a two-day street party, celebrating London’s diversity and Caribbean culture.
 Amazingly, Notting Hill Carnival is actually the world’s second biggest carnival after Rio de Janeiro’s Carnaval!
 Sunday is classed as Family Day, while the real party is on Monday when things get a little crazy.
 In other words, it’s definitely not one to be missed.

 Notting Hill film locations

 For all film lovers, there are many film locations to be found in the area.
 Starting with the infamous blue door, which can be found on 280 Westbourne Park Road.
 The little travel bookshop location is 142 Portobello Road, however it was based off the real book shop at 13 Blenheim Crescent.
 Then there’s the Rosmead Gardens where William (Hugh Grant) and Anna (Julia Roberts) shared their “Whoops-a-daisy!” moment.